 East Slopes Route, Class 2

 Steve and Margo Mandella climbed these peaks in May 2018.
-They approached the peak from the south via the Arco Pass Road. [(B)(18) page 293] Because of a heavy rain event earlier that year, the approach roads were severely washed out in places and they were not able to drive all the way to Beaverhead Pass with their high clearance 4WD.
-Thus, they accessed the peak from Beaverhead Pass Road on the northeast side between the two mountains.
-See their track below for their loop route.
-Their trip stats for the loop route: 4.93 miles and 1,906 feet gained.
+They approached the peak from the south via the Arco Pass Road [(B)(18) on Page 293].
+Because of a heavy rain event earlier that year, the approach roads were severely washed out in places and they were not able to drive all the way to Beaverland Pass with their high-clearance 4WD vehicle.
+Thus, they accessed the peak from Beaverland Pass Road on the northeast side between the two mountains.
+See the track below for their loop route.
+Their trip stats for the loop route: 4.93 miles with 1,906 feet of elevation gain.

 West Ridge, Class 3 by Livingston Douglas

-From US-93 in the center of Moore, ID, turn R/E onto 3350W (signed for “King Launch Site”) and drive 100 feet.
-Turn R/E onto [signed] 3175N.
-Drive 2.0 miles E on 3175N to its end at a signed “T” junction (King Mountain Road).
-Turn R/S and drive 0.2 mile to an unsigned junction with a rugged jeep road heading E. Park at the base of this road at a cattle gate (5,495 feet).
+From US-93 in the center of Moore, ID, turn right/east onto 3350W (signed for “King Launch Site”) and drive 100 feet.
+Turn right/east onto [signed] 3175N.
+Drive 2.0 miles east on 3175N to its end at a signed “T” junction (King Mountain Road).
+Turn right/south and drive 0.2 mile to an unsigned junction with a rugged jeep road heading east.
+Park at the base of this road at a cattle gate (5,495 feet).

-The mid-section of the West Ridge is easy Class 2 scrambling on open scrub with a scree base.
-Higher up, you can skirt any ridge outcrop problems by generally going around the L/N side of the obstruction(s).
+The mid-section of the west ridge is easy Class 2 scrambling on open scrub with a scree base.
+Higher up, you can skirt any ridge outcrop problems by generally going around the left/north side of the obstruction(s).
 Finish the climb on an easy open tundra slope.
 The summit is a rocky, narrow ridge crest.
 There are three cairns on the summit.
 The middle one is probably the highest and has a stick in it.
 Stand on all three just to be sure you hit the high point.

 Southeast Ridge, Class 2

-From the rocky summit area, descend the easy, open terrain (short scrub and broken scree) SE to a saddle.
+From the rocky summit area, descend the easy, open terrain (short scrub and broken scree) southeast to a saddle.
 This goes quickly and is an easy Class 2 scramble.